EFTEC/PdoOne/README.md

 ## Installation

-This library requires PHP 5.6 and higher and it requires the extension PDO and the extension PDO-MYSQL (Mysql), PDO-SQLSRV (sql server) or PDO-OCI (Oracle)
+This library requires PHP 5.6 and higher, and it requires the extension PDO and the extension PDO-MYSQL (Mysql), PDO-SQLSRV (sql server) or PDO-OCI (Oracle)

 ### Install (using composer)